scaleoutsean/spectrum-scale-notes/ibm-ess-3.5-to-4.0-upgrade.md

 ## Overview of the Procedure

 We'll follow the section *Upgrading from ESS 3.x.y* that begins on page 5 of this document.
-The procedure has three steps
+The procedure has three main and several follow-up steps:

 * Upgrade the Management Node (commonly named `ems1`; we'll use the "default" hostnames in this note)
 * Upgrade all I/O nodes (`gss[1,2]` in each I/O pair)